UnnarThorBachmann/fullstack-nanodegree-vm/README.md

 rdb-fullstack
 =============

-13th of June 2016
+15th of August 2016

-#Tournament Results
+# Item Catalog

 This is a project done by Unnar Thor Bachmann in the Udacity's full stack web developer nanodegree program.
-This is a python module which implements a database system.
-The system keeps track of players and matches during a Swiss-system tournament were player can either win or lose a match.
+This is an implementation of a CRUD backend system.
+Each user can create, update and delete his/her itemsand read all other items.

 ##Short explanation of functionality.

-This project was made using [PostgreSQL](https://www.postgresql.org/) and [python](https://www.python.org/) and is supposed to run on a linux sytem.
+This project was made using [Flask](http://flask.pocoo.org/) and [sqlAlchemy](http://www.sqlalchemy.org/) and is supposed to run on a linux sytem.
 Either a local machine or [virtual machine](https://www.virtualbox.org/wiki/Downloads) using a [vagrant](https://www.vagrantup.com/) software to configure it.
-The project itself is inside the folder `tournament`.
+The project itself is inside the folder `catalog`.

 ##How to run the webpage.